Experience-Monks/hihat/README.md

 ## This is stil a work in progress.

 Runs the given source files in a new Chromium DevTools window.
 Saving the file will reload the tab.
-Under the hood, this uses browserify and watchify for fast incremental bundling.
+Under the hood, this electron to run DevTools, and browserify/watchify for fast incremental bundling.

-This is useful for locally testing browser code with the full range of Web APIs (WebGL, WebAudio, etc).
+This is useful for locally unit testing browser code with the full range of Web APIs (WebGL, WebAudio, etc).

 Currently only tested on OSX Yosemite.